eclipse-vertx/vert.x/new/manual.md

 ### Event-based Programming Model

+Vert.x provides an event-based programming model, similar to frameworks such as node.js.

 Most things you do in vert.x involve setting event handlers.
 For example, to receive data from a TCP socket you set a handler - the handler is then called when data arrives.

 You also set handlers to receive messages from the event bus, to receive HTTP requests and responses, to be notified when a connection is closed, or to be notified when a timer fires.
 There are many examples throughout the vert.x api.

-In other words, vert.x provides an event-based programming model, and takes inspiration from frameworks such as node.js.

 Any other operations in vert.x that don't involve handlers, e.g. writing some data to a socket are guaranteed never to block.